Illumina/strelka/README.md

 Saunders, C.T. *et al.* (2012) Strelka: Accurate somatic small-variant calling from sequenced tumor-normal sample pairs. *Bioinformatics*, 28, 1811-1817. [doi:10.1093/bioinformatics/bts271][bpaper]

-Note that the somatic calling model has been extensively updated since this time.
+Note that the somatic calling model in Strelka2 has been extensively updated since this time.
 An updated publication is in progress.

 [bpaper]:https://dx.doi.org/10.1093/bioinformatics/bts271